yegor256/blog/_posts/2015/mar/2015-03-22-takes-java-web-framework.md

 {% endhighlight %}

 Again, I believe it's obvious.
-The instance of `FkRegex` will ask an encapsulated instance of `TsFork` to return a _take_, and it will try to fetch it from one that `FkParams` encapsulated.
+The instance of `FkRegex` will ask an encapsulated instance of `TkFork` to return a response, and it will try to fetch it from one that `FkParams` encapsulated.
 If the HTTP query is `/status?f=xml`, an instance of `TkStatusXML` will be returned.